-Isn’t it true that Paul is not just telling us to do the right thing; he is telling us to do what is right for us?
+Paul is not simply telling us to do the right thing; he is telling us to do what is right for us.

 I always find it interesting when the “experts” of humanity reach a conclusion that God has been saying all along.
 “Think on these things.”
 “Put it into practice.”
 “And the peace of God will be with you.”

-I remember when my friend Rick, on a whim, applied for a teaching job on one of the Hawaiian Islands, and got it.
+I remember when my friend Rick, on a whim, applied for a teaching job on one of the Hawaiian Islands.
+He had grown up on St. Louis, attended college in Missouri and never really expected to get the job … but he did!
 He was excited and amazed.
 But after living there for a while and experiencing real life, even in “vacationland,” he wrote me and said, “I’ve learned that ‘Paradise’ is not a place, it’s a state of mind.”
 Thankfully, Rick knew the Father and he knew what to serve his mind.